cilium/cilium/Documentation/api.rst

 The Cilium API is still marked **unstable** overall at this point but several core sections have already matured a lot.
 We will declare the overall API stable with the release of version 1.0.
 In the meantime, we would like maintain the flexibility to adjust to feedback.
-The APIs are also heavily dependant on the evolution of various orchestration systems which have not stabilized yet.
+The APIs are also heavily dependent on the evolution of various orchestration systems which have not stabilized yet.

 If you are planning to utilize the API and could benefit from a stable API,